DaveyJH/ci-portfolio-one-v3/README.md

 - The main structure for the nav-menu is based on some tips from [CSS Tricks](https://css-tricks.com/solved-with-css-dropdown-menus/)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos being used in the site are currently from [Unsplash](https://unsplash.com) but will be updated with photographs from Katie's albums as soon as she has chosen them

 ### Acknowledgements